-When you find a preset you like online, download it onto a folder on your computer.
+When you find a preset you like online, download it into a folder on your computer.
 If the file is zipped, unzip it.

-Open Adobe Lightroom and find the Presets panel under the Develop Module.
-Click “+”, and then click “Import Preset”.
-Navigate to the folder where you saved the downloaded presets and press “Import”.
-Once that is done, the downloaded presets will appear in the Preset panel, ready to be used!
+Next, navigate to the folder where you saved the downloaded presets and press Import.
+After that, the downloaded presets will appear in the Preset panel.

 How Do I Download Lightroom Presets for Free?

-Can I Apply a Single Preset on All of my Images?
+Can I Apply a Single Preset to All of My Images?

-Technically you can.
-But some presets work better than others in certain areas.
-For instance, some options may be better for portraits, while others perform well with landscapes.
+Technically, you can.
+But some presets work better than others for certain photos.
+For instance, some options may be better for portraits, while other presets perform well with landscapes.

-You may have to use a variety of presets to achieve the best possible results.
-If you want a coherent look, you may need to get preset bundles.
-That way you have better options for different types of images.
+You may have to use a variety of presets to achieve the best results.
+And you may need to get preset bundles if you want a coherent look.
+That way, you have better options for different types of images.

 Presets are a great tool to make your editing workflow quicker.
 You can use them as a base for editing your portraits and adapt them to your photos and personal style.

-These 25 best free Lightroom presets for portraits will suit almost any portrait scenario.
-For most of them, all you need to do is offer your email address, and you get access to amazing free Lightroom presets for portraits.
+These 25 best free Lightroom presets for portraits suit almost any portrait scenario.
+You only need to offer your email address to access most of them.